PythonRSAS/pythonrsas.github.io/_posts/2019-8-08-11-Linear-Regression-Feature-Selection.md

 <h3 id="Variable-Selection">Variable Selection</h3>

-Python sklearn doesn't have a forward selection algorithm.
+The python sklearn libary doesn't have a forward selection algorithm.
 However, it does provide recursive feature elimination, which is a greedy feature elimination algorithm similar to sequential backward selection.
 Suggest hypotheses about the causes of observed phenomena
 1. Support the selection of appropriate statistical tools and techniques
 2. Provide a basis for further data collection through surveys or experiments Statistics and visual analysis both are key tools.